 The Dark Side of Europe

-Europe is known for its rather dark history; with deaths from plague, fires and the Holocaust to name a few.
+Europe has a dark history; with deaths from plague, fires and the Holocaust to name a few.
 The places where all these events happened and more have now become a shrine to the past, with museums and guided tours.
-If you’ve got a flair for places that come with a creepy vibe, then these are a must visit for you.
+If you like places with a creepy vibe, then these are a must visit for you.

 Palermo Catacombs [Sicily, Italy]